James E. Rogers (attorney)

-Biography

-Early life and education
+Early life

 Rogers was a 1956 graduate of Las Vegas High School.
 He had degrees in accounting (B.S.) and law (LL.B.) from the University of Arizona and a Master of Laws (LL.M.) from the University of Southern California.
 He was a teaching fellow in the law school of the University of Illinois in 1963 and 1964.
 In 1998 he was awarded a Doctor of Laws (LL.D.) from the University of Arizona.
 Rogers holds honorary doctorates from University of Arizona, Idaho State University, Kentucky Wesleyan College, Carroll College and University of Nevada, Las Vegas.
 He was also a member of the State Bar Associations of Nevada, Arizona and California.

 Career

-He was the founder of Valley Broadcasting Company in 1971 and served as the company's chief executive officer from 1979 to 2014 on KVBC-TV (now KSNV), the NBC affiliate in Las Vegas.
-The station went on the air as KLRJ-TV on channel 2 on January 23, 1955, licensed to Henderson and owned by the Donrey Media Group (now Stephens Media LLC) along with the Las Vegas Review-Journal and KORK radio (920 AM; now KBAD).
-Soon after, the station changed its calls to KORK-TV, matching its radio sister, and moved its license and studios to Las Vegas.
-The station became a primary affiliate of NBC, but carried other networks as well.
-During the late 1950s, the station was also briefly affiliated with the NTA Film Network.

-In 1967, KORK-TV moved to channel 3 to avoid interference with newly signed-on KTVN in Reno, Nevada.

-From 1971 onward, a group of local residents led by Rogers made an effort to take control of KORK.
-The group gained further momentum in the late 1970s after Donrey began heavily preempting NBC programming in order to sell more local advertising, though NBC was far less tolerant of this than the other networks at the time.
+From 1971 onward, a group of local residents led by Rogers made an effort to take control of Las Vegas's NBC affiliate, KORK-TV.
+The group gained further momentum in the late 1970s after KORK-TV's owner, Donrey Media Group, began heavily preempting NBC programming in order to sell more local advertising, though NBC was far less tolerant of this than the other networks at the time.
 The most notable of these preemptions was the 1978 World Series, angering both NBC and several Las Vegas area viewers, some of whom complained to the Federal Communications Commission.
 Facing pressure from both NBC and the FCC, Donrey was forced to sell the station to the Rogers group's holding company, Valley Broadcasting Company, in 1979.
 Donrey retained KORK radio, and as a result on October 1, 1979, the station became KVBC, reflecting the new ownership.
 Since then, the station has more or less cleared the whole NBC lineup.